-While I do not practice Islam daily, it was highly influential on my upbringing.
+While I do not practice Islam daily, I was raised Muslim.
 In today’s climate, I think it is important to share what mainstream muslims look like.
 This is what I was taught..

 1) Compassion and love are primary.
 The words “in the name of God most compassionate and merciful” precede EVERY PRAYER in the Koran.
-For all of history there have been nut jobs out there that try to rewrite and twist every book of power, which is probably why these words are written hundreds of times throughout the Koran — to keep that message of love central.
+Why?
+For all of history there have been nut jobs out there that try to rewrite and twist every book of power.
+These words are written hundreds of times throughout the Koran — to keep that message of love central.

 2) Honor Mohammad (peace be upon him) AND Jesus (peace be upon him) as prophets, but regard them as humans like you and me.

 Unlike Buddhism and Hinduism, Islam is a cousin of Christianity.
-The Koran is a continuation of the Bible and its central motive — the way I and millions of others were taught — is to respectfully move past the way Christianity and Catholicism idolize some people as divine (Jesus, saints, bishops, etc).
+The Koran is a continuation of the Bible.
+Its central motive — the way I and millions of others were taught — is to respectfully move past the way Christianity and Catholicism idolize some people as divine (Jesus, saints, bishops, etc).
 That’s why it forbids people from making statues and drawings of people to worship.
 The idea is to take personal responsibility for the power within all of us.

-As a muslim I was taught you can’t just say “I’m only human, I’m not divine, I can’t be as loving as Christ”.
+As a muslim I was taught you can’t just say “I’m not divine, I can’t be as loving as Christ, I’m only human”.
 It is on you to walk the path of love.
 No excuses.

 3) Love is within you and meditation is how you connect with God.
 That’s why practicing Muslims pray 5 times a day.
 Namas (prayer) is similar to the yoga sun salutation but modified for the young, sick and elderly.
 It’s about making space in your day to meditate and reflect and connect your mind, body and spirit.
 At the end you turn to the person on your left and right and send them your respect and love.

-4) Yes, women are to cover their hair for modesty when praying.
+4) Some muslim women cover their hair for modesty and when praying.
 Everyone washes their hands, feet and face before prayer too.
-Some women cover their hair all the time of course but that’s ONLY IF their family prefers it.
+Some women cover their hair all the time of course but that’s ONLY IF they prefer it.
 It’s not required and it’s usually a way of honoring your identity — similar to how Christians wear crosses.
-Sure there are more macho homes too where the women stay home but that happens in all cultures.
+Yes, there are more macho homes where women stay home, but that happens in all cultures.

 In my home and the homes of all of our cousins and family friends, the most important rule for boys & girls was “get good grades”.
 That went for me and my brother and my three sisters.